-Restricted in her ability to manoeuvre; less than 50 metres; port side.
+Restricted in her ability to manoeuvre; 50 metres or more; port side.

 It is evident from the other chapters of this Guide dealing with the technical aspects of ship berthing that the effective use of pilotage and towage services is crucial in avoiding accidents.
 It is therefore important to reflect briefly on the legal responsibilities of pilots, those engaged in towage services, and the ships that they assist.

 Tugs are usually employed according to the practice of the port after taking into account the capabilities of the available tug types.

 When berthing without tugs, it is essential that the effects of lateral motion are fully understood.

 When a ship moving forward turns by use of engines and rudder alone, the effect of centrifugal force is to push the ship laterally away from the direction of the turn.

 The most common type of pollution is by oil.
 However, P&I cover is not limited merely to oil pollution; any pollution which originates from or is caused by the ship is covered (e.g. smoke or garbage).

 Whenever there is a death, injury or even an allegation of injury on board, or in the vicinity of the ship, always inform the local Club correspondent, regardless of whether the injured person is a crew member.